 To reflect on this past year*, I’ve collated the results of my moments of unproductiveness and self-affirmation.
 What I learned about myself from online questionnaires, assessment games, and other interactive gimmicks.
 Have filtered out the ones that are less true and kept the most accurate feedback…

 - I have since updated this post with more questionnaire results

-1) I am “a light switch away from greatness”.
+1) I am “a light switch away from greatness” in my energy efficiency.

 3) If I were a movie genre I would be an Indie Rom-Com.

 4) I am the brainchild of Abraham da Vinci.

 5) If I were a punctuation mark, I would be a question mark.